Prashant-b97/Object_Detection/README.md

 The script can process videos and live webcam feeds, applying object detection in real-time.
 ![Video Detection Demo](assets/video_detection_demo.gif)

 ---

+## Advanced Capabilities

+### Pose Estimation

+Beyond simple bounding boxes, the script can perform pose estimation to detect the keypoints (joints) of a person's skeleton.
+This is achieved by using a model specifically trained for this task, such as `yolov8n-pose.pt`.

+**Understanding the Output:**
+The visualized skeleton uses color coding to distinguish different body parts:
+*   **Keypoints (Joints):** Each dot represents a specific joint like the nose, shoulders, elbows, wrists, hips, knees, and ankles.
+*   **Limbs (Bones):** The lines connecting the joints are color-coded for easy identification:
+    *   **Torso:** Lines connecting the shoulders and hips.
+    *   **Left Side:** Lines for the left arm and left leg (from the person's perspective).
+    *   **Right Side:** Lines for the right arm and right leg (from the person's perspective).

+!Pose Estimation Demo

 ## Features